 The early signs of labour are:

-- A show (the mucous plug at your cervix comes away and appears as a pinky-brown jelly-like blob or in pieces)
+- A show (the mucous plug at your cervix comes away and appears as a pinky-brown jelly-like blob or in pieces.
+See what a mucous plug looks like on the BabyCentre website.)

 - You might feel pains that feel like strong period pains (these are the start of contractions)